 But his project wasn't complete.

 "My wife and I had been trying to think of something to make the guys at Southern Pines Brewery as a surprise gift for the opening, and I woke up at 3am dreaming about an American Flag.
 I sketched it out on a shopping list and when I came down to the shop the next morning, we made it."

 The community responded enormously well to the flag.

 "When people saw the first flag we made and started asking for more, I told them to go online.
 The problem was they kept coming back and telling me that it didn't exist.
-No one else was making American Flags from whiskey barrels.
+No one else had made an American Flag from whiskey barrels.
 Today, we actually have a US patent on an American Flag made out of whiskey barrels.
 We have a patent on an American Flag.
 How crazy is that?"

-An unpredictable series of events led to Heath presenting another gifted flag to a Three-Star General at the Pentagon a few months later.
+An unpredictable series of events led to Heath presenting another flag to a Three-Star General that was hung in the main entrance of the Pentagon a month later.
 During that trip, a private tour of Arlington changed the course of Heath's life.